greatbanner/carseller/README.md

 There are several ways to run a Spring Boot application on your local machine.
 One way is to execute the `main` method in the `com.ca.agency.car.seller.CarSellerApplication` class from your IDE.

-Alternatively you can use the [Spring Boot Gradle plugin](https://spring.io/guides/gs/gradle/) like so:
+Alternatively, you can use the [Spring Boot Gradle plugin](https://spring.io/guides/gs/gradle/) like so:

 ```shell
 ./gradlew bootRun
 ```
 By default, the application will starts in port 8080.

-Aditionaly you can specify your prefered port as the following:
+Additionally you can specify your preferred port as the following:

 ```shell
 ./gradlew bootRun --args='--server.port=8888'